rpmuller/MolecularIntegrals.jl/Notes.md

 # Notes on changes to MolecularIntegrals.jl
+## 2021-05-24
+Wrote a eri_fetcher that runs over shells instead of bfs, with the hope that it would be faster than the one that uses bfs.
+But they're about the same speed (273 for bfs, 266 for shs).

 ## 2021-05-22
 Passed in pre-allocated space to vrr for some big savings when calling multiple times.